ros2/design/articles/150_roslaunch.md

 # a plugin within that package
 string plugin_name

-# Name the composable node should use
+# Name the composable node should use, or empty to use the node's default name
 string node_name
-# Namespace the composable node should use
+# Namespace the composable node should use, or empty to use the node's default namespace
 string namespace
 # Values from message rcl_interfaces/Log
 uint8 log_level